Adult Education & Torah Study

 You are invited to join Rabbi Schulman and fellow learners in an engaging, in-depth study of Torah.
 This class is open to anyone.
 Knowledge of Hebrew is not necessary.
 We meet Sunday mornings from 11:00am to 12:10pm when Religious School is in session.
-Our learning takes place in the Library.
+Our learning normally takes place in the Library, but currently we are conducting all classes VIRTUALLY.
+Please contact Rabbi Schulman at to receive the ZOOM link and password to join Torah Study.
 No fee, registration, or previous Torah education are required.
 All you need is an open mind and a desire to learn and enjoy.
 All are welcome!

 Adult Hebrew Class

-Year two of the Adult Hebrew Class will meet on Tuesdays from 7:00pm to 8:15pm beginning on 10/1.
+Year two of the Adult Hebrew Class is currently meeting VIRTUALLY on Tuesdays from 7:00pm to 8:15pm.
 The focus this year will be reading, discussing, and understanding Shabbat prayers.
-This class will culminate in a B’nei Mitzvah ceremony in May, and is open to adults who are able to read Hebrew and are members of Temple Beth Torah.
+This class will culminate in a B’nei Mitzvah ceremony, date TBD due to the current Alameda County shelter in place rule.
+This class is open to adults who are able to read Hebrew and are members of Temple Beth Torah.
 The class will be taught by Michelle Eisenbruck and Rabbi Schulman, and the fee, including the B’nei Mitzvah ceremony, is $350.
 Please contact Michelle at or 510-213-0258 for further information.